 Communication Studies, BS

-Students must be admitted to Dixie State University including submitting previous college transcripts to the Registrar’s Office before they will be considered for admission to the Communication Studies program.
+Students must be admitted to Utah Tech University including submitting previous college transcripts to the Registrar’s Office before they will be considered for admission to the Communication Studies program.
 Departmental approval is required prior to formally declaring communication as a major.
 Students are admitted to the Communication Studies baccalaureate program upon completion of the following admission requirements:

 1. Cumulative GPA of 2.0 (C) or higher